Failure Modes in People Who Develop Math Skills but Don’t Capitalize On Them via Coding

 2) Lack of understanding or willingness to accept practical constraints of the problem and incorporate them into the solution.

-It’s good to think about the Platonic ideal but you can’t let that become a constraint in the sense of the great becoming the enemy of the good.
+It’s good to think about the Platonic ideal and build towards it by default, but you can’t let it become a constraint in the sense of the great becoming the enemy of the good.

 3) Getting distracted by low-ROI features/details.

-In math there’s typically a really clean line between details that are absolutely critical vs completely irrelevant.
+In math there’s typically a clean line separating details that are absolutely critical versus completely irrelevant.

 4) Being unwilling to do “tedious” work.

-Their reasoning tends to be sound, but it’s the assumptions that get them.
-There’s some parts of the real-life problem that they haven’t loaded up in their head.
-Sometimes there are important things they think are negligible, sometimes negligible things they think are important.
+Their reasoning tends to be sound, but it’s the assumptions that get them: there are parts of the real-life problem that they haven’t loaded up in their head.
+Sometimes they think important things are negligible, other times they think negligible things are important.

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.